ARCH Frequently Asked Questions

-ARCH (formerly the Colonic International Association) was established in 1987 by the late Dr Milo Siewert, and has been setting the standard in colon hydrotherapy for over 25 years.
+ARCH (formerly the Colonic International Association) was established in 1987 by the late Dr Milo Siewert, and has been setting the standard in Colon Hydrotherapy for over 30 years.

 How many members has ARCH got?

-ARCH is proud to represent over 200 members across the UK and Eire, and our membership is growing all the time as interest in colon hydrotherapy increases.
+ARCH is proud to represent almost 200 members across the UK and overseas, and our membership is growing all the time as interest in Colon Hydrotherapy increases.

 How is ARCH run?

 ARCH is run by a voluntary committee chosen from, and elected by, its members.
 The committee makes most of the decisions for ARCH, in consultation with the members they represent.
 Major decisions are put to a vote where all members can have a say.

 Why are there so many criteria for joining?

 ARCH makes no apology for its high standards.
 If the association is to be respected, and its members are to be actively sought by the public, we need to set ourselves apart as some of the very best therapists in the country.